 Growing up, Stefanie was fortunate to call many wonderful places home, including Hawaii, Germany, Greece, Israel, and South Korea.
 As an adult she returned to Europe to learn her mother's mother tongue (German).
 She spent six years in Germany altogether, living in München, taking language classes in Limburg and Wiesbaden, and studying in Schwäbisch Gmünd and Würzburg.
 After completing her degree in German Language & Literature, she planned to work on cruise ships for several months, which turned into seven years, allowing her to visit 70+ countries.
 She now loves sharing her passion for travel with others in her capacity as Travel Advisor and Tour Assistant at Rick Steves' Europe, and on her blog.

 Sanford "Sandy" Brown is an community activist, long-distance walker, and ordained minister from Seattle.
-After reading Paolo Coelho's The Pilgrimage, he planned his 2008 trek on the Camino de Santiago and since then has walked over 3500 kilometers on pilgrim trails in Spain and Italy.
+After reading Paolo Coelho's The Pilgrimage, he planned his 2008 trek on the Camino de Santiago and since then has walked over 3,000 miles on pilgrim trails in Spain, France, Switzerland, and Italy.
 Sandy has a BA in medieval history, a Master of Divinity degree, and a doctorate in gender, sexuality, and spirituality.
-He was executive director of the Church Council of Greater Seattle, most recently served as senior pastor of Seattle's historic First United Methodist Church, and is author of the trekking guidebook, The Way of St Francis: From Florence to Assisi and Rome (Cicerone Press, 2015), and his new guidebook on the Camino de Santiago will be published by Cicerone Press in 2019.
+He is the author of the trekking guidebook The Way of St Francis: From Florence to Assisi and Rome (Cicerone Press, 2015), and his new guidebook on the Camino de Santiago will be published by Cicerone Press in 2019.
 He records his adventures at www.caminoist.org.

 Mary Ann Cameron